 Retour à L'accueil - Back to homepage

-After opening 137 places, participation in the creation of 142 new places in the Brussels Region for people with a mental disability.
+After opening 137 places, participation in the creation of 200 new places in the Brussels Region for people with a mental disability.

-1. La Maisonnée: Residential center: Spring 2016 to Spring 2021
+1. La Maisonnée: residential center: Spring 2016 to Spring 2021

-2. Les Piloux: nursery: March 2017 to early fall 2021
+2. Les Piloux: nursery: January 2017 to early Fall 2021

-3. CREB Anderlecht: new day centre: April 2018 to Spring 2021
+3. CREB Anderlecht: new day centre: January 2017 to Fall 2021

-4. CREB Woluwe: New day and accommodation centers: January 2019 to Fall 2024
+4. CREB Woluwe: new day and accommodation centers: January 2019 to Fall 2024

-Since 2001, Constellations, a non-profit organisation, has worked in the Brussels region to support adults with mental disabilities, with the mission to develop proper housing for
+Since its start in 2001 by a group of parents, Constellations has worked in the Brussels region to support young adults with mental disabilities, with the mission to develop proper housing for

 them.
 There is indeed a dramatic lack of places (day and residence centres) in the capital of Europe.